timcassell/ProtoPromise/README.md

 ### Unity

+- Install via Unity's Asset Store

+Add to your assets from the Asset Store at https://assetstore.unity.com/packages/tools/integration/protopromise-181997.

-- Install via package manager (recommended)
+- Install via package manager

 In the Package Manager, open the dropdown and click on `Add Package from git url` and enter `https://github.com/TimCassell/ProtoPromise.git?path=ProtoPromise_Unity/Assets/Plugins/ProtoPromise`.
 Or add `"com.timcassell.protopromise": "https://github.com/TimCassell/ProtoPromise.git?path=ProtoPromise_Unity/Assets/Plugins/ProtoPromise"` to `Packages/manifest.json`.
 You may append `#vX.X.X` to use a specific version, for exampe `#v2.0.0`.

-- Install via Unity's Asset Store

-Add to your assets from the Asset Store at https://assetstore.unity.com/packages/tools/integration/protopromise-181997.

 - Download unitypackage from GitHub